 For most of the world, Australia is an incredibly long plane ride and just seems to be ‘too far’.
 This is true, our circus has made the 16 hr flight from LAX three times with Qantas.
 However, each and every time we fall in love with this vibrant city surrounded by water more deeply.
 Everyone should have Sydney on their bucket list.

 Here are 8 Reasons To Visit Sydney With Kids:

 The Opera House sitting on the stunning harborside is incredible, and it’s easy to see why it was named one of the new 7 wonders of the world.

-It is one of the most distinctive buildings in the world, famous for it’s stunning architecture.
-Over 8 million people visit it each year.
+It is one of the most distinctive buildings in the world, famous for the stunning architecture and over 8 million people visit it each year.

-These lovely gardens are in a peaceful setting overlooking the Opera House and the Sydney Harbor Bridge.
+These lush gardens are located in a peaceful setting overlooking the Opera House and the Sydney Harbor Bridge.

 They are a fabulous spot to take a break from the fast pace of the city, and to enjoy nature and the beautiful photo opportunities.
 Entrance to gardens is free and I’d highly encourage you to carve out a couple of hours to visit.

-The air is clear, surfers walk barefoot with their boards tucked under their arm, heading to grab a meat pie and a cold one.
-Manly has one of the best surf spots in Sydney and the consistent swells make for perfect conditions to catch a perfect wave.
+The air is clear, surfers walk barefoot with their boards tucked under their arm heading to grab a meat pie and a cold one and it’s clean.
+Manly has one of the best surf spots in Sydney and the consistent swells make for perfect conditions to catch those perfect waves.